confluentinc/avro-random-generator/README.md

     greater than or equal to &lt;start&gt; and/or strictly less than &lt;end&gt;.
     > Only applicable for the logical-type iso-date
     - `{"start": <iso-datetime>, "end": <iso-datetime>}` (at least one of "start" or "end" must be specified).
-If provided, ensures that the generated date will be greater than or equal to &lt;start&gt; and/or strictly less than &lt;end&gt;.
+If provided, ensures that the generated datetime will be greater than or equal to &lt;start&gt; and/or strictly less than &lt;end&gt;.
     > Only applicable for the logical-type datetime
 + __length:__ Either a JSON number or a JSON object that conforms to the